Why register multiple domains?

 It could be as simple as this:

-Developing the content for these pages requires telling your story with words that count (text) and images (photos, videos, your logo, etc.), presented in an appealing way (that’s the design factor).
+Developing the content for web pages requires telling your story with words (text), images (photos, your logo, etc.), and perhaps video, presented in an appealing way (that’s the design factor).

 It’s important to make this space — your website — easy for visitors to travel through, or navigate.
 A click here, a link there, and they’ll get a clear idea of who you are and what you can offer to them.

 Not sure how to start telling your business’s unique story on your website?
-Well, you don’t have to do it alone.
 Here are a few places you might find inspiration:

 Even if you hire a pro to build your site for you, you’ll need to make (or at least approve) decisions about the look of the site — its design.
 Here are a few design fundamentals you’ll want to consider: